Introduction

 Click for a larger image.

 Selenium was one of the first materials discovered to have photovoltaic properties.
-In the 19th century, its photoconductivity was found, leading to early experiments with selenium-based solar cells, among the first solid-state solar cells created.
+In 1873, its photoconductivity was found, leading to early experiments with selenium-based solar cells by the 1880s, among the first solid-state solar cells created.

 Selenium was the world's first solid-state solar cell and initiated contemporary photovoltaic research.
-However, the efficiency of selenium photovoltaics has remained at 6.5% since 2017.
+However, the efficiency of selenium photovoltaics is limited to ~5–6.5% in niche applications, now largely obsolete for mainstream solar due to silicon’s superior efficiency (~15–25%).

 Selenium is highly photoconductive, meaning its electrical conductivity increases when exposed to light.
-This property is utilized in photocopiers and solar cells.
 When photons strike the selenium, they excite electrons, creating more free-charge carriers, thus increasing conductivity.

-Selenium's amorphous form has a band gap of approximately 1.95 eV (electron volts), influencing its electrical behavior.
+Selenium's amorphous form has a band gap of approximately 1.95 eV, influencing its electrical behavior.
 These properties make selenium helpful in various applications, although many have been superseded by silicon and other materials due to performance and efficiency reasons.
 Selenium's unique properties still find niche uses, especially in photoconductive applications.

 Selenium has a relatively wide bandgap (approximately 1.95 eV), which is advantageous for specific photovoltaic applications.
 It can be used with materials with different bandgaps to capture a broader spectrum of sunlight.
 The bandgap determines the wavelength of light that a semiconductor can absorb or emit.
 For instance, materials with a smaller bandgap might be used for infrared detectors, while those with a larger bandgap might work with visible or UV light.